code-423n4/2023-10-wildcat/README.md

 Withdrawal request amounts that could not be honoured in a given cycle because of insufficient reserves are batched together, marked as 'expired' and enter a FIFO withdrawal queue.
 Non-zero withdrawal queues impact the reserve ratio of a market: any assets subsequently deposited by the borrower will be immediately routed into the pending withdrawal pool until there are sufficient assets to fully honour all expired withdrawals.
 Any amounts in the claimable withdrawals pool that lender/s did not burn market tokens for will need to have them burned before claiming from here.
 We track any discrepancies between how much was burned and how much should be claimable internally.

 Lenders that have their addresses flagged by Chainalysis as being sanctioned are blocked from interacting with any markets that they are a part of by giving them a role of `Blocked`.
 A `nukeFromOrbit` function exists that directs their market balances into a purpose-deployed escrow contract.
-Lenders can retrieve their assets from these escrow contracts in the event that they are ever removed from the oracle (i.e. their address returns `false` when `isSanctioned(address)` is queried).
+Lenders can retrieve their assets from these escrow contracts in the event that they are ever removed from the oracle, or if the borrower for the relevant vault manually overrides their sanctioned status  (i.e. their address returns `false` when `isSanctioned(borrower, account)` is queried).

 This is getting long and rambling, so instead we'll direct you to the [Gitbook](https://wildcat-protocol.gitbook.io) which is even more so, but at least lays out the expected behaviour in prose.